leleo-neppo/social-crowd/readme.txt

 == Upgrade Notice ==

-= 0.7.1 =
+= 0.7.2 =
-Fixed some problems with Linked-In (Beta) Support, should work better for many now.
+Added instructions on how to correct the feedburner issue some have experienced.